miketerpak/needs-params/README.md

     var needs = require('needs-params')(options)

 ### `options`
-`strict` 	- Returns an error when unexpected parameters are received
+`strict` 	- Returns an error when unexpected parameters are received, default `true`

 `onError`	- Custom error handler.
-Handler should return the error object to be forwarded to the error handler via `next`.
+Handler should return the error object to be forwarded to the error handler via `next`, default forwards `{ message, parameter, value, expected }` to `next`

 #### onError Example
 ```